 Take note that a USB mixer will have more hardware controls so that you can do more than record.

-BUT, if you have a standalone mixing console and you want to start recording on your computer, then yes, you would need a separate interface for that.
+But, if you have a standalone mixing console and you want to start recording on your computer, then yes, you’d need a separate interface for that.

-Looking for the best audio interface for your MAC is already difficult enough.
-But, regardless of the features, you are looking for, a switchable air mode or multiple I/O, there’s a perfect audio interface for you!
+Regardless of the features you’re looking for like a switchable air mode or multiple I/O, there’s a perfect audio interface for you!